acil-bwh/DeepPneumonia/README.md

 Label consensus was reached by using the Dawid-Skene method19

 ### Resulting dataset
-The resulting dataset (**training_validation_dataset.h5**) had 59439 training images and 14859 validation images.
+The resulting dataset (***./data/training_validation_dataset.h5***) had 59439 training images and 14859 validation images.
 This dataset was divided in X_train, y_train, X_val and y_val.
 The label proportion in the dataset was 47% of no pneumonia images, 35% of mild disease images and 17% of moderate-severe disease images.

-For optimal results *training dataset* (X_train and y_train) was balanced removing some no pneumonia and mild disease images.
+For optimal results **training dataset** (X_train and y_train) was balanced removing some no pneumonia and mild disease images.
 The resulting *training dataset* had 32088 with 33% proportion of each class. *Validation dataset* (X_val and y_val) remained the same.

 In order to perform hyperparameter tuning a subset of images was generated selecting some index from X_train and y_train.
 This subset had 1000 images of each class for training and another 1000 images of each class for testing.
-So, there was an *hyperparameter tuning training dataset* of 3000 images and an *hyperparameter tuning validation dataset* of 3000 images.
+So, there was an **hyperparameter tuning training dataset** of 3000 images and an **hyperparameter tuning validation dataset** of 3000 images.

 For the dataset selection a pickle with each index has been saved in ***./index***.

-- ***./index/ht_train_subset***: hyperparameter tuninig training dataset
+- Hyperparameter tuninig training dataset: ***./index/ht_train_subset***

-- ***./index/ht_val_subset***: hyperparameter tuning validation dataset
+- Hyperparameter tuning validation dataset: ***./index/ht_val_subset***

-- ***./index/train***: training dataset
+- Training dataset: ***./index/train***

 ## External testing and validation dataset
 A dataset with external images was also prepared to test how good were the models generalizing.
 The external dataset was made with the following datasets.